Living with nasopharyngeal cancer

 Eating changes and nasopharyngeal cancer

 Nasopharyngeal cancer and its treatment can cause problems with eating.
-There are things you and your treatment team can do to help you cope with this.
-Changes to eating usually get better within a few weeks of finishing treatment.
+There are things you and your healthcare team can do to help you cope with this.

 Some treatments for nasopharyngeal cancer might affect your hearing.
 Hearing problems can be difficult to cope with.
-Many hearing changes improve once treatment has finished.
+Your healthcare team can help if you have changes in your hearing.

 Nasopharyngeal cancer and its treatment might affect your sex life.
 There are usually several reasons for this, including physical and emotional issues.